Visit the Gibson Factory in Bozeman Montana

 Visit the Gibson Factory in Bozeman Montana.
-For over 128 years, Gibson has shaped the sound of music with their handcrafted American-made guitars that have been played by some of music’s most renowned artists.
+For over 128 years, Gibson has shaped the sound of music with their handcrafted American-made guitars played by some of music’s most renowned artists.

 Gibson Acoustic Guitars’ Bozeman manufacturing facility, employing skilled artisans who craft their iconic acoustic guitar collections, recently announced an expansive expansion to meet increased demand.